xsteadfastx/tatort-graph/README.md

 tatort-graph
 ============

-script for creating graphs based on tatort data.
+script for creating graphs based on tatort data. [here](http://xsteadfastx.github.io/tatort-graph/sfdp.web.svg) you can see a example.

 ![Screenshot](screenshot.png)